aldouzerobinrelos-web/Relos_ECE2112_PA3/README.md

 # A. POSITIONAL AND LABEL-BASED SLICING

-After loading `cars`, complete the following operations.
+The goal of of this problem is that after loading `cars`, complete the following operations.

 a.
 Display the shape and complete list of column names of `cars`.